-• Get help as quickly as possible.
+Get help as quickly as possible.
 Call 911 for help, or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
-However, after the doctor has said the emergency, we will cover additional

-■ As soon as possible, make sure that our plan has been told about your emergency.
+• As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 Please call Customer Service at the number on the back of your plan membership card.